-We tend to be attracted to people we deem to be mentally strong.
+We’re attracted to people we deem to be mentally strong.
 There is something about them which makes them composed, level-headed and admirable.

 What are the characteristics mentally strong people possess?